top of page

 The Attributes of the Arts and the Rewards Which Are Accorded Them, by Jean-Baptiste-Siméon Chardin.

-The Attributes of the Arts and the Rewards Which Are Accorded Them, by Jean-Baptiste-Siméon Chardin, 1766.
-Oil on canvas.
-The painting depicts a wooden sideboard crowded with objects, each symbolizing an artistic pursuit.
+The Attributes of the Arts and the Rewards Which Are Accorded Them, an oil on canvas painting by the French artist, Jean-Baptiste-Siméon Chardin, 1766.

-Beside the books is an artist’s wooden paint box, a key protruding from the lock.
-A palette is placed on top of the box with a dozen used brushes standing up in the thumb hole.
-The edge of the palette is smeared with a series of primary colors, yellow, red, and blue, and a splotch of white.
-At the center of the palette, the colors have been mixed.
-A palette knife sits on top of the paint box.
+The paint box has a key protruding from its lock.
+Atop it rests an artist's palette, its thumb hole bristling with a dozen used brushes.
+The edge of the palette is smeared with primary colours, yellow, red, and blue, and a splotch of white.
+At the centre, the colours have been mixed.
+A palette knife lies on top of the box.

-The sculpture sits on a sheaf of architectural drawings.
-The papers are strewn with 5 coins and a small open case containing mechanical drawing instruments, including a compass.
-A golden set-square and a protractor lean against the sculpture.
-To the right of the sculpture, another red-edged leather-bound book leans on the set-square.
-A ruler is positioned under the book, on top of the architectural drawings.
+The sculpture rests on a sheaf of architectural drawings spread across the sideboard.
+Five coins are scattered across the papers alongside a small open case containing mechanical drawing instruments, including a compass.
+A golden set-square and a protractor lean against the base of the sculpture.
+A ruler lies beneath a red-edged leather-bound book positioned to the right of the sculpture.
 Two large rolls of paper sit atop the book.

-An ornate bronze pitcher sits to the right of the sculpture.
-The handle of the pitcher depicts a great cat and the mouth of the pitcher is formed from the open mouth of a horned creature.
-The final objects on the right of the painting are a yellow book, placed on its fore edge, and a red portfolio contains papers and is held closed by two pale ribbons knotted in bows.
+An ornate bronze pitcher stands to the right of the sculpture, representing the art of goldsmithing.
+Its handle depicts a great cat, and its spout is formed from the open mouth of a horned creature.
+Beyond the pitcher, a yellow book stands on its fore edge.
+A red portfolio, symbolising the art of drawing, leans against the books at the far right.
+It contains papers and is held closed by two pale ribbons knotted in bows.

 ART